sysprog21/shecc/README.md

 system to determine whether native execution can be enabled.

 It is still possible to build `shecc` on macOS or Microsoft Windows.
-However, the second stage bootstrapping would fail due to `qemu-arm` absence.
+However, the second stage bootstrapping would fail due to `qemu-arm` absence, and the `x64` target expects an x86-64 GNU/Linux host to execute its own output.

 To execute the snapshot test, install the packages below:
 ```shell